LibCrowds/libcrowds/docs/configuration.md

 ### description

-The `description` will appear on the site homepage and its meta description.
+The `description` will appear on the site homepage and form its meta description.

 ```js
 siteConfig.description: 'My SEO optimised meta description.'